isomerpages/mlaw-rom/_information-for-moneylenders/0-information-for-moneylenders.md

 Class | Class of Exemption | Annual fee
 ------|--------------------|-------------
 (i)   | Where the person exempted carries on the business of moneylending solely by granting personal or consumer loans to individuals. | $3000
+(ii)  | Where the person exempted carries on the business of moneylending solely by granting loans other than those specified in paragraph (i) above. | $1,000
+(iii) | Where the person exempted carries on the business of moneylending to persons referred to in paragraphs (i) and (ii). | $4,000